 The collar locations of drill holes are spotted on a grid established in the field, and collar sites are surveyed by differential base station GPS using the NAD83 UTM zone 13N reference datum.
 The drill holes have a concise naming convention with the prefix WR denoting Wheeler River followed by the number of the drill hole.
-In general, most of the drilling was completed on northwest-southeast oriented profiles spaced approximately 50 m apart.
+Where directional drilling methods were employed, involving the drilling of a 'parent' hole and multiple 'daughter' holes drilled part way down the parent hole, the suffix D was used to denote the 'daughter' nature of the hole location.
+Subsequent collar locations of daughter holes are derived using a combination of GPS'ed parent hole locations and down hole Reflex survey tests utilizing GEMS software.
+In general, most of the drilling was completed on northwest-southeast oriented profiles spaced approximately 25 m apart.
+At Gryphon, 121 of the 214 drill holes were completed as subsurface 'daughter' holes drilled as off-cuts from surface 'parent' holes.